Pisco: Consumption

 Per capita consumption of pisco in Chile is 3 litres per year; an average of 18% of pisco production by value is premium pisco.
 Peruvian annual per capita consumption was reported in 2008 as 0.5 litres and growing (at the expense of market shares for rum and whisky, although whisky remains the most popular spirit in Peru).
 2014 reports mention also an increase of 3.5 million liters per year for the internal market.

-The top importer of Peruvian Pisco is Chile, with an estimated import value of US$1.6 million in 2016.
-US is the second highest importer, with an estimated import value of US$1.4 million.
+The top importer of Peruvian pisco is Chile, with an estimated import value of US$1.6 million in 2016.
+The United States is the second highest importer, with an estimated import value of US$1.4 million.